-Lichens love clean air too - in fact, their sensitivity to air pollution means they make great air quality indicators.
+Lichens love clean air too - in fact, their sensitivity to air pollution means they make good air quality indicators.

-Why not just look at an air quality index?
-While an index is helpful in some cases, lichens are able to tell us the effects of air pollution on ecosystems, not just of the number of pollution particles in the air.
-This is handy if you want to know how air pollution is changing ecological communities and what that means for the people who live in and rely on them.
+Lichens are able to tell us the effects of air pollution on ecosystems, not just of the number of pollution particles in the air.
+This is handy if you want to know how air pollution is changing ecological communities and what that means for the people who rely on them.

 Lichens are miniature ecosystems made of fungus and an algae and/or cyanobacteria.
-These different life forms work (very) closely together, with the algae or cyanobacteria sitting inside the fungus.
-The algae or cyanobacteria provide the fungus with sugars made from sunlight, and the fungus provides the home for both of them.
+These different life forms work so closely together that the algae or cyanobacteria actually sits inside the fungus.
+The algae or cyanobacteria provide the fungus with sugars made from sunlight, and the fungus provides the home.

 Lichens look like spots or clumps of colour, like someone has splashed paint onto a branch of a tree.
 Their colours range from green to brown to white to russet red.
 Even in these colours, lichens can be understated additions to tree trunks and rocks, and you might miss them at first glance.

-There are many types of lichen but only three ways of growing.
+There are many types of lichen but they only grow in three ways.
 They can be branched like tiny shrubs, they can have crinkly little leaves or they can grow like a crust on a surface.

-The Museum has a lichen identification guide that can help you look for and find different types of lichen in your area.
+The Museum has a lichen identification guide to help you look for and find different types of lichen in your area.

 Museum lichenologist Gothamie Weerakoon says that lichens make great air pollution indicators.
-She says, 'they are very sensitive, respond to pollution in short time frames and we have access to very good databases that allow us to understand different lichen species.'
+She says, 'they are very sensitive and respond to pollution in short time frames.'

 Butterflies, nematodes, frogs and toads are very good indicators of environmental pollutants, but lichens are easier to study and are quicker to respond to environmental change.